-Nausea Fuel: In "Rebirth Part II", Blight designs a virus that rapidly causes damage to cells in organisms.
+In "Rebirth, Part 2", Blight designs a virus that rapidly causes damage to cells in organisms.
 He shows the effects to one of his allies, first showing a plant utterly disintegrating in seconds due to the effects, and later on a cow and human.
-We never see the end result but judging by what happened to the plant and how the guy viewing looking ready to vomit, its safe to assume it was a little messy.
+We never see the end result but judging by what happened to the plant and how the guy viewing looking ready to vomit, it's safe to assume it was a little messy.

 Shipping Goggles: Terry/Max shippers sometimes claim that the two are pining for each other or in denial about their romantic feelings, ignoring the time the two were on a date (as part of a case) and Terry even noticed how good-looking Max was, only for Max to completely ignore his notice and nothing else coming of it.
 When Terry gives Max a chaste peck on the cheek in the comic, shippers cried Ship Tease, ignoring how neither character treated it as at all romantic.

-Spiritual Licensee: Batman Beyond is a Spider-Man cartoon.
-Looking past the Wake Up, Go to School, Save the World premise, Terry is a wisecracking teenage superhero driven by his desire to atone for his past misdeeds and the death of a father figure, he also lives with a maternal figure (Aunt May/ Terry's Mom) and he spends most of his time in an on-again off-again relationship with his girlfriend Dana Tan who's a party animal who he later marries (much like MJ).
+Batman Beyond is a Spider-Man cartoon, it has the Wake Up, Go to School, Save the World premise, Terry is a wisecracking teenage superhero driven by his desire to atone for his past misdeeds and the death of a father figure, he also lives with a maternal figure (Aunt May/ Terry's Mom) and he spends most of his time in an on-again off-again relationship with his girlfriend Dana Tan who's a party animal who he later marries (much like MJ).
 He's effectively Peter Parker in the Batsuit.
 Even the Rogues Gallery is pretty similar to Spidey's.
-(Spellbinder = Mysterio, Stalker = Kraven, Shriek = Shocker, Blight = Green Goblin, etc.) Likewise, the Batman Beyond batsuit is aesthetically similar to Spider-Man's outfit, in that it's a full body suit with a face-covering cowl, unlike Batman who likes to show off his chin.
+(Inque = Sandman, Spellbinder = Mysterio, Stalker = Kraven, Shriek = Shocker, Blight = Green Goblin, etc.) Likewise, the Batman Beyond batsuit is aesthetically similar to Spider-Man's outfit, in that it's a full body suit with a face-covering cowl, unlike Batman who likes to show off his chin.
 It resembles Spider-Man's Symbiote outfit while the red bat logo fits the dominant colour in Spider-Man's outfit.

 One of Inque's darker attempts at killing Batman.
 She puts the squeeze on Terry in order to force his mouth open before shoving herself down his throat in order to suffocate him.
 After Bruce uses a fire hose to get rid of her, we get a Gory Discretion Shot that saves us from the view of Terry actually puking, but we hear every agonizing heave and see Inque's leftovers spilling onto the ground.

-They Wasted A Perfectly Good Character: An issue fans took with the series was that several interesting villains were never used for more than three episodes at most before getting dropped for no apparent reason.
+An issue that fans took with the series was that several interesting villains were never used for more than three episodes at most before getting dropped for no apparent reason.

 Given the number of shippers rooting for her, Melanie may also count as this.
 For one of the most popular romantic pairings in the show, you'd think she'd appear in more than three episodes.
 She does appear again in the comics though.

-Most of Terry's supporting cast was sorely underused, most prominently his mother Mary, followed by his brother Matt and his girlfriend Dana.
+Most of Terry's supporting cast were sorely underused, most prominently his mother Mary, followed by his brother Matt and his girlfriend Dana.
 For all that they tried to make Terry different from Bruce, they neglected the characters in Terry's life that Bruce could never have had.
 Regarding Matt specifically, there are those who lament the missed opportunity of evolving Matt's character into a Robin Beyond to match Terry's Batman Beyond.
 It doesn't help that any recent comic that does/did feature Terry never bothers/ed to explore that avenue, either (assuming Matt shows up or is referenced at all), nor does some other fans' general ambivalence toward Matt, at the best of times, help either.